nyc-crh/site/content/gallery/on-the-way-to-local-control.md

 draft: false
 date: 1970-02-20
 displaydate:
-title: On the Way to School-Community Control, Some Observations, excerpt
+title: On the Way to School - Community Control, Some Observations, excerpt
 author: Preston Wilcox
 citation: >
  "On the Way to School-Community Control, Some Observations, excerpt," Preston Wilcox, in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/on-the-way-to-local-control.